 Each USG organization shall maintain perpetual and up-to-date accountability of all hardware and software (including licenses) acquired with federal or state funds.
+This also includes all supplier managed systems, products and services that accesses, stores processes, and transmits USG information assets.
 In the case of shared resource situations among two or more USG organizations, the hosting organization shall be responsible for this accountability.
 All assets shall be recorded in compliance with all applicable state or USG asset management policies and the Official Code of Georgia Annotated section 50-16-160 et. seq.
 Asset management shall include procedures for accountability throughout the asset's life cycle from acquisition to decommission, transfer of ownership, surplus and/or equipment refresh/upgrades.